munificent/ui-as-code/in-progress/parameter-freedom.md

 ## Motivation

 My goal with the "UI as code" work is a holistic set of language changes that hang together to improve the user experience of the code.
-But, in order to make progress, it's useful to break that into individual proposals that we can work on independently and incrementally.
+In order to make progress, it's useful to break that into individual proposals that we can work on independently and incrementally.

 Every set of features I've considered so far includes at least three changes to parameter lists: